ashhitch/wp-graphql-yoast-seo/README.md

 - Categories
 - Custom taxonomies
 - WooCommerce Products
-- Yoast Configuration (webmaster verification, schemas etc)
+- Yoast Configuration
+  - Webmaster verification
+  - Social profiles
+  - Schemas
+  - Breadcrumbs

 > If there is any Yoast data that is not currently returned, please raise an issue so we can add it to the roadmap.